 To date, 84 emerging business enterprises have completed the BOP Instructional Series.
-The evidence continues to grow that pathways are emerging where the combination of proactive outreach, education and hands-on training are creating opportunities to diversify and build the entrepreneurial capacity in the greater Rochester community.
+Pathways are emerging where the combination of proactive outreach, education and hands-on training are creating opportunities to diversify and build the entrepreneurial capacity in the greater Rochester community.

-The approved RSMP Phase II Strategic Plan's Master Schedule divided the Projects into four (4) sub-phases: 2A,

-2B, 2C and 2D.
-The RCSD arranged an initial bridge loan of \$2.7 million thru May 2016 as a critical 'jump start' for the 2A Projects.
-The City then committed to a Municipal Agreement providing a \$32 million Bond Anticipation Note (BAN) in August 2016 that financed the Program until the first tranche of permanent Bond Sales occurred in August 2017.
+The approved RSMP Phase II Strategic Plan's Master Schedule divided the Projects into four (4) sub-phases: 2A, 2B, 2C and 2D.
+The RCSD arranged an initial bridge loan of \$2.7 million through May 2016 as a critical 'jump start' for the 2A Projects.
+The City then committed to a Municipal Agreement providing a \$32 million Bond Anticipation Note (BAN) in August 2016 that financed the Program until the first tranche of permanent Bond sales occurred in August 2017.
 The approved Financial Plan's creative combination of alternative financing mechanisms allowed the final planning, design, and the Phase 2A Monroe High School Project to proceed per the coordinated Master Schedule.
-In that regard, Monroe was the first Project to actually segue from the RSMP Phase I to a distinct Phase II project.
-(Note: Monroe also had a planned Phase 2B, which is also now completed for RCSD full occupancy.)
+In that regard, the Monroe Campus was the first Project to actually transitioned from Phase I to a distinct Phase II project.

-The RJSCB continued thru the remainder of 2016 with procurement of design and other professional services via a 'staggered' RFP process.
+The RJSCB continued through the remainder of 2016 with procurement of design and other professional services using a 'staggered' RFP process.
 The professional services required to methodically implement the Phase II Projects included:

-- Independent Compliance Officer

-- Program Counsel

-- Architectural, Engineering, Environmental, and Food Service Design Consultants

-- Construction Management, Inspection/Testing, and Commissioning.

-- Site and Building Security
+- Independent Compliance Officer - Program Counsel - Architectural, Engineering, Environmental, & Food Service Design Consultants - Construction Management, Inspection/Testing, & Commissioning - Site and Building Security during construction

-The Phase 2A and 2B major reconstruction projects began to reach completion starting in August 2017.
-Accordingly, the Grissom School 7, Spencer School 16, Monroe High School, Dr. Freddie Thomas Learning Center, School Without Walls, and the Children's School of Rochester (School 15, formerly School 1) all returned on time by September 2018, for RCSD re-occupancy from temporary Swing Spaces.
+The Phase 2A and 2B major reconstruction projects were the first group of projects completed in August 2017.
+Accordingly, students from Grissom School 7, Spencer School 16, Monroe High School, Dr. Freddie Thomas Learning Center, School Without Walls, and the Children's School of Rochester (School 15, formerly School 1) all returned to their home school on time in September 2018 from temporary Swing Spaces.

 The Abraham Lincoln School 22 (formerly School 6) came on-line for re-occupancy in September 2019.
-The current RCSD annual operating budget dilemma and associated audits contributed to the decision to postpone the midyear moves to re-occupy Barton School 2 and Forbes School 4, as was originally planned for December 2019.
-Instead, those schools will be reopened for the start of the new school year in September 2020.
-The Dr. Cooper School 10, and Flower City School 54 (formerly School 30) are currently at the peak of their Construction Phase, and will also re-open in September 2020 per the originally approved Phase 2C and 2D RSMP Master Schedule.
+Barton School 2 and Forbes School 4 were completed in December 2019; but those schools were not occupied until late 2020 due the pandemic.

+The Dr. Cooper School 10, and Flower City School 54 (formerly School 30) were completed in September

+2020 per the originally approved Phase 2C and 2D RSMP Master Schedule, but not occupied until 2021 due to the pandemic.

-The Edison Career & Technical High School (Phase 2B) was completed on schedule and reopened in September 2019.
-However, additional scope (e.g. roof and window replacements) was authorized to bid in order to take advantage of a very favorable local market.
-The additional work extends the completion schedule to August 2020.
+The Edison Campus (Phase 2B) project was also completed on schedule in September 2019.
+However, new scope that could not wait for Phase III was added which extended the schedule to August 2020 (e.g. roof, window replacement, interior fire doors, and site work).

-The East Upper & Lower School, per the Educational Partnership Organization (University of Rochester) preference to keep all students on-site, is being reconstructed with the longest schedule extending to August 2021 to complete the Phase II Program.
+The East Upper & Lower School is being partially reconstructed with the longest schedule extending to August 2021 to complete Phase II of the Program.
+The Educational Partnership Organization (University of Rochester) preferred keeping all students on-site during construction.